Hi, I'm Erin

 Retention Policies: Records are retained for at least 10 years from the last entry date or, for minors, 10 years after they turn 18.

-Disposal: When no longer needed, all recor
+Disposal: When no longer needed, all record are deleted or destroyed.

 Using Your Information: